Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

 \subsection{Galois descent for enhanced ind-sheaves}

 In this section, we generalize two constructions, which are well-known for vector spaces, to the category of enhanced ind-sheaves: For a given finite Galois extension $L/K$, we consider, firstly, conjugation of an enhanced ind-sheaf over $L$ with respect to elements of the Galois group and, secondly, extension of scalars on an enhanced ind-sheaf over $K$.
-We will then show that the existence of suitable isomorphisms between an object over $L$ and its conjugates implies that the object comes from an object over the subfield $K$ by extension of scalars.
+We establish some properties of these functors, and we will then show that the existence of suitable isomorphisms between an object over $L$ and its conjugates implies that the object comes from an object over the subfield $K$ by extension of scalars.
+This procedure is often called ``Galois descent'' and classical references for this construction on vector spaces can, for example, be found in \cite[§10.2]{Jac}, \cite[§AG.14]{BorelLAG}, \cite[§17]{Waterhouse}, \cite[§3.2]{Winter}.
+Let us also point out the exposition \cite{Conrad}.

 Let $L/ K$ be a Galois extension and $G$ its Galois group.
 For an element $g\in G$ and an $L$-vector space $V$, one can define the \emph{$g$-conjugate of $V$}, denoted by $\overline{V}^g$, as follows: As a $K$-vector space, $\overline{V}^g=V$, and the action of $L$ is given by $l\cdot v\vcentcolon= g(l)v$.